Living in Finland

 The UK European Health Insurance Card (EHIC) is valid for holidaymakers and temporary visitors who need to use the state health system while in another EU country.
 If you are not normally a resident of the UK, and therefore do not have entitlement to a UK-issued EHIC, the Finnish authorities may decide to treat you as a private patient.

 Health care in Finland is not free of charge and is residence based.
 This is why it is important to register your stay in Finland.

 As a rule, all permanent residents of Finland are covered under the NHI scheme run by Kansaneläkelaitos (KELA).
 Permanent residence means that you are domiciled and spend most of your time in Finland.
 Employees and self-employed people are typically covered under the NHI system as soon as they start employment or self-employment provided that it will last at least 4 months, or as soon as they have been self-employed in Finland for at least 4 months, regardless of whether they live in Finland.

 Finland has a good standard of education for all ages.
 There are some 3,200 schools that provide basic education.
 These schools are generally run by local authorities.
 There are neither exclusive girls’ or boys’ schools nor a significant private school system in Finland.
 Fewer than two per cent of children go to private schools.

-For information on the school system in Finland, please visit the Ministry of Education and Culture website or the information for general upper secondary, higher education and adult education.
+For information on the school system in Finland, please visit the Ministry of Education and Culture website.

 Employment and recognised qualifications

 British nationals may work in Finland without a work permit, but need to register their residence (see Residence requirements below).
-The Finnish Ministry of Labour website explains the rules of working life, permits needed and the Finnish working culture.
+The Public employment and business services website explains the rules of working life, permits needed and the Finnish working culture.

 The recognition of a foreign degree in Finland is made by the Finnish National Board of Education on a case-by-case basis.
 A fee is charged for the decision.